 Dental restorations can be very long-lasting, but they don’t last forever.
 We want to know if decay is developing around restorations or if the restoration is loose or cracked.

 Hopefully, you’re cleaning your teeth every day to remove dental plaque.
 But professional cleanings can help remove material that you can’t get.
 Dental plaque is a combination of food debris and oral bacteria that accumulates on your teeth.
 This can be removed with brushing, but if it’s not removed completely or soon enough, it can get infused with minerals from your saliva and harden into a substance called tartar or dental calculus.
 This is basically a rock that forms on your teeth.
-We have the tools and techniques to remove tartar safely and effectively.
+We have the general dentistry tools and techniques to remove tartar safely and effectively.

 Based on the presence of tartar, gum disease, and cavities, we may recommend changes to your oral hygiene.
 This may include different toothbrushes, toothpastes, or rinses.
 Or it may include a basic refresher on the proper brushing and/or flossing techniques.

 Restorative dentistry is used when your teeth or gums are damaged.
 The type of restoration necessary depends on the amount of damage.
 Common restorative procedures include:

 - Dental implants